swiftwasm/carton/README.md

 [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit) should pass either `--environment node` or `--environment defaultBrowser` options, depending on whether it needs Web APIs to work.
 Otherwise the test run will not succeed, since JavaScript environment is not available with `--environment wasmer`.
+You can use the command with a prebuilt test bundle binary instead of building it in carton by passing `--prebuilt-test-bundle-path <your binary path>`.

 The `carton sdk` command and its subcommands allow you to manage installed SwiftWasm toolchains, but is rarely needed, as `carton dev` installs the recommended version of SwiftWasm automatically.